RadicalFx/documentation/docs/README.md

 #### Steps to bootstrap your project in 3 minutes

-* Create a new Visual Studio solution with a WPF application project;
+* Create a new Visual Studio solution and add a new WPF (.NET Core 3) application project;
 * Add, using nuget, a reference to: [Radical.Windows](https://www.nuget.org/packages/Radical.Windows);
-  * this will give us the full Radical Presentation stack with the default built-in IoC container;
 * Delete the default MainWindow.xaml;
-* Edit the app.xaml file to remove the StartupUri attribute;
+* Edit the app.xaml file to remove the `StartupUri` attribute;
-* Add a “Presentation” folder to the project;
+* Add a `Presentation` folder to the project;
-  * Presentation is the default location, based on a convention, where Radical Presentation looks for views and view models;
+  * `Presentation` is the default location, based on conventions, where Radical looks for Views and ViewModels;
-* Create 2 new items:
+* Create 2 new items in the `Presentation` folder:
   * A WPF window named Main**View**.xaml \(\*View is important for the default conventions\);
   * A class Main**ViewModel** \(&lt;_ViewName_&gt;ViewModel is important for the default conventions\);
 * In the app.xaml.cs add a single line of code: